getdish/dish/docs/nate.md

     - add to list insert at bottom not top
     - drag to sort needs some fixes

+- lists need a way to change the slug since we auto-generate it first. it should probably just do it one time, so need to track that in db (or some other way?).

 - voting for tagbutton on ipad not working (hoverable only)

 - photo upload for reviews